-Warning - Be careful not to breath harshly while doing this exercise, you don't want to hyperventilate.
-If you find yourself getting light headed or dizzy, stop and breath natural.
+Warning - Be careful not to breathe harshly while doing this exercise, you don't want to hyperventilate.
+If you find yourself getting light-headed or dizzy, stop and breathe naturally.
 Breathe naturally if you can, focus more on the pulling in of the abdomen as if not breathing, then release the abdomen and count as you go.

 Remember - Pull in, let go.
 Yin/Yang.

 Dantian or energy center is a place of focus for grounding and centering ourselves.
 The lower dantien is located about 3 finger widths below and 2 to 3 finger-widths behind your navel.
 They are 3 dantiens (energy centers) within our body.

 What does it mean to be centered?

 In Tai Chi and Chi Kung (Qigong) terms, it means having energy in the center of the body.
 The center is called Dan Tian, it's a place of focus and a place to store energy.
 Think of the dantian as a reservoir and a place of inner strength.
 The lower dantian is located in the lower abdomen between the navel and the pubic bone, it corresponds to the physical functions of digestion, elimination, and reproduction.
 Psychologically it functions by giving us a sense of stability and balance.
 It is also a source of power for physical energy, sexual vitality, and inner power.